nvnenasheva/metagenome_analysis/README.md

 ## convert_coordinates_in_gtfs.py
 The main goal of this script is to map global coordinates from annot.gtf file to coordinates of genome sequence fragments.

+## prepare_contigs.py
+This script groups data from fasta and gtf files according to the species type assigned by the Augustify.

+## slurm_braker.sh
+It is the way to run BRAKER pipeline using all sequences that were pulled together (for each each parameter set) on the previous step.

-These three scripts could be used together:
+* These three scripts could be used together:
 ```
 export N=500000
 # chop up the initial genome: